Tips to help parents (and their students) transition to safe and healthy campus life.

 CHECKLIST FOR INCOMING FRESHMEN

-The Primary Care team at The Iowa Clinic is here to help your student transition from home to college-life.
-Give us a call to make an appointment at one of our eight convenient locations at 875-9000.
+The Iowa Clinic Primary Care Department is here to help your student transition from home to college-life.
+Give us a call to make an appointment at one of our eight convenient locations at (515) 875-9000.

 Source: Checklists are based on information from the American Academy of Pediatrics' Healthy Tips for the College Freshman.